The Long Falling

 The Long Falling (Où va la nuit; lit.
 'Where does the night go') is a 2011 French-Belgian drama film written and directed by Martin Provost.

 Plot

-Long victim of her husband, violent and alcoholic, Rose Mayer, the Walloon countryside, decided to take their destiny in hand, and kills by crushing it with their car after leaving prison for having crushed a girl with the same car.
-She joined her son, homosexual, in Brussels, who left the family hell the day of his 16th birthday.
+Long a victim of her violent and alcoholic husband, Rose Mayer decides to choose her own destiny, and kills him by crushing him with their car after leaving prison (for having crushed a girl with the same car).
+She leaves the Walloon countryside and joins her homosexual son in Brussels, who left the family hell on the day of his 16th birthday.
 But freedom does not erase guilt and family stories are not without contradictions.
-Rose does find its place in his new life?
+Will Rose find her place in his new life?